 Location: Free and Easy, Chair 7

 Ready to take your park skills to the next level?
-Hit the Burton Progression Park on Chair 7 at Timber Creek to find intermediate level jumps, boxes, and a mini half pipe.
+Hit the Bandit Park on Chair 7 at Timber Creek to find beginner level jumps, boxes, and rails.
 Check out all the new boxes and watch the action from the chairlift in between laps.

 Location: Racecourse, Chair 5

-Show off your skills in The K2 Stomping Grounds, our intermediate level park.
-Located on Chair 5, you’ll find a collection of medium sized jumps, rails, boxes and other features that will vary throughout the season.
+Show off your skills in the Outlaw Park, our intermediate level park.
+Located off Solitude Chair (5), you’ll find a collection of medium boxes and rails for your jibbing pleasure.
+We'll be adding jumps as soon as conditions allow.